bkw777/FluxEngine_Kit/README.md

 ### More 8-inch info

-The AC & DC power connectors were the same on many drives, both Shugart compatible and CDC even though the CDC data bus pinout is totally different.
+The AC & DC power connectors were the same on many drives.
 These are the cable-side connector housings and female pins needed to make proper cables to connect to most drives.

 3-pin AC power: